The Other Reason for the Season

 Right there all the mothers reading this just winced.

 She walked 80 miles pregnant?
 Seriously?
 Trust a man to leave an important detail like that out of his account.

 To be fair to Luke and the other gospel writers, we don’t know exactly how Mary got to Bethlehem.
 But I have a theory – a Christmas tale if you like.
 It begins with some good news…

 Mary’s life was radically changed when an angel uttered the following words to her:

 Greetings, you who are highly favored!
 The Lord is with you.
-(Lu 1:28)
+(Luke 1:28)

 It is significant that the angel did not leave right after he made his announcement.
 He waited until Mary had responded in faith.
 God’s favor was on her but she needed to believe it to receive it.
-So do you and I. We need to cultivate the habit of seeing ourselves as God sees us – highly favored and deeply loved.
+So do you.
+We need to cultivate the habit of seeing ourselves as God sees us – highly favored and deeply loved.